-In the past seven years, your support via the raffle has raised over $25 million for Yerba Buena Center for the Arts.
-YBCA’s mission is to generate culture that moves people, because culture is an essential catalyst for change.
-From leading edge exhibitions, performances, and films, to groundbreaking civic programs, YBCA pursues bold new ways to transform our lives and cities through art.
+In the past 11 years, your support via the raffle has raised millions for Yerba Buena Center for the Arts.
+YBCA's mission is to generate culture that moves people, because culture is an essential catalyst for change.
+From leading edge exhibitions, performances and films, to groundbreaking civic programs, YBCA pursues bold new ways to transform our lives and cities through art.
 Your support has enabled YBCA to re-imagine what an art center can be, and how it can serve our citizens.

 Yerba Buena (Clinopodium douglasii) is a sprawling aromatic herb of the western and northwestern United States, western Canada and Alaska.
 What is now San Francisco, California was originally named Yerba Buena by its Spanish settlers in the 18th century because of the abundance of the herb in the area.